South Dakota AG convicted on 2 impeachment charges, removed

 PIERRE, S.D.
-(AP) — The South Dakota Senate on Tuesday convicted Attorney General Jason Ravnsborg of two impeachment charges stemming from a 2020 car crash in which he killed a pedestrian, immediately removing him and barring him from serving in public office again.
+(AP) — The South Dakota Senate on Tuesday convicted Attorney General Jason Ravnsborg of two impeachment charges stemming from a 2020 fatal accident, removing and barring him from future office in a stinging rebuke that showed most senators didn’t believe his account of the crash.

+Ravnsborg, a first-term Republican who only recently announced he wouldn’t seek reelection, showed little emotion as senators convicted him first of committing a crime that caused someone’s death.
+They then delivered another guilty verdict on a malfeasance charge that alleged he misled investigators and misused his office.

 Ravnsborg told a 911 dispatcher the night of the crash that he might have struck a deer or other large animal, and has said he didn’t know he struck a man — 55-year-old Joseph Boever — until he returned to the scene the next morning.
-Criminal investigators said they didn’t believe some of Ravnsborg’s statements..
+Criminal investigators said they didn’t believe some of Ravnsborg’s statements, and several senators made clear they didn’t either.

-The Republican-controlled Senate voted to convict Ravnsborg, a Republican, of committing crimes that caused someone’s death, and malfeasance for misleading law enforcement and abusing the powers of his office.
+“There’s no question that was a lie,” said Sen. Lee Schoenbeck, the chamber’s top-ranking Republican.
+“This person ran down an innocent South Dakotan.”

+Schoenbeck also criticized Ravnsborg for declining to testify in his own defense, saying Ravnsborg should have shared “what the hell he was doing” the night of the crash.

+The convictions required a two-thirds majority.
+Senators mustered the bare minimum 24 votes to convict Ravnsborg on the first charge, with some senators saying the two misdemeanors he pleaded guilty to weren’t serious enough crimes to warrant impeachment.
+The malfeasance charge — Ravnsborg also asked investigators what data could be found on his cellphone, among other things — sailed through with 31 votes.

+Votes to bar Ravnsborg from future office, taken on both counts, were unanimous.

-Ravnsborg’s face showed little emotion as the vote on the first article of impeachment went down to the final senator’s vote and passed with the minimum needed for conviction.
-He held his hand over his mouth as he had for much of the trial, then wrote a note on a notepad in his lap.
+Ravnsborg’s face showed little emotion throughout the votes, holding his hand over his mouth as he had for much of the trial, then writing on a notepad in his lap.
+He did not answer questions from reporters as he exited the Capitol.

+Nick Nemec, Boever’s cousin who has been a constant advocate for a severe punishment for Ravnsborg, said the votes were “vindication.”

+“It’s just a relief.
+It’s been nearly two years that this has drug on and it just feels like a weight off my shoulders,” he said.

 As the impeachment trial opened Tuesday, prosecutors drove at a question that has hung over developments since the September 2020 crash: Did Ravnsborg know he killed a man the night of the crash?

-“He absolutely saw the man that he struck in the moments after,” said Alexis Tracy, the Clay County state’s attorney who is leading the prosecution.
+“He absolutely saw the man that he struck in the moments after,” said Alexis Tracy, the Clay County state’s attorney who led the prosecution.

 Prosecutors also told senators that Ravnsborg had used his title “to set the tone and gain influence” in the aftermath of the crash, even as he allegedly made “misstatements and outright lies” to the crash investigators.
 The prosecution played a montage of audio clips of Ravnsborg referring to himself as the attorney general.

-Ravnsborg has maintained that he did nothing wrong and cast the impeachment trial as a chance to clear himself.
-He resolved the criminal case last year by pleading no contest to a pair of traffic misdemeanors, including making an illegal lane change and using a phone while driving, and was fined by a judge.
+Ravnsborg resolved the criminal case last year by pleading no contest to a pair of traffic misdemeanors, including making an illegal lane change and using a phone while driving, and was fined by a judge.

-He appeared in the Senate chamber Tuesday but did not testify.
-His defense attorney answered senators’ questions.

-The attorney general’s defense focused its arguments on the implications of impeachment during opening statements Tuesday, imploring lawmakers to consider the implications of their decision on the function of state government.
-Ravnsborg tapped Ross Garber, a legal analyst and law professor at Tulane University who specializes in impeachment proceedings.
+The attorney general’s defense asked senators to consider the implications of impeachment on the function of state government.
+Ross Garber, a legal analyst and law professor at Tulane University who specializes in impeachment proceedings, told senators to impeach would be “undoing the will of the voters.”

-“This is undoing the will of the voters,” Garber told the Senate.
-“Make no mistake, that’s what you’re considering doing.”

 Ravnsborg was driving home from a political fundraiser after dark on Sept.
 12, 2020, on a state highway in central South Dakota when his car struck “something,” according to a transcript of his 911 call afterward.
-He later said it might have been a deer or other animal.
+He told the dispatcher it might have been a deer or other animal.

 Investigators identified what they thought were slips in Ravnsborg’s statements, such as when he said he turned around at the accident scene and “saw him” before quickly correcting himself and saying: “I didn’t see him.”
 And they contended that Boever’s face had come through Ravnsborg’s windshield because his glasses were found in the car.

-“We’ve heard better lies from 5-year-olds,” Pennington County State’s Attorney Mark Vargo, who was acting as an impeachment prosecutor, said of Ravnsborg’s statement.
+“We’ve heard better lies from 5-year-olds,” Pennington County State’s Attorney Mark Vargo, acting as an impeachment prosecutor, said of Ravnsborg’s statement.

 Investigators had determined the attorney general walked right past Boever’s body and the flashlight Boever had been carrying — still illuminated the next morning — as he looked around the scene the night of the crash.